sharriet/code-together/tutorial-3/README.md

         Run the tests:

                 pytest tests/

-+ Add, commit, push your README file to the remote
+&#10140; Add, commit, push your README file to the remote repository on GitHub.

 ## Extension exercise

-+ Reflect on your experiences with TDD...
+&#10140; Reflect on your experiences with TDD...
         - *What are the benefits of this approach?*
         - *How can TDD support the design of good quality software?*

-+ From this tutorial, what other steps did we take to help ensure the quality of the software?
+&#10140; Consider, *what other steps did we take to help ensure the quality of the software?*
 - **Tip:** Go back over the different steps and ask yourself, *why did we do it like this?*

+&#10140; Document the actions and insights you have taken today for your group and individual reports.

 ## Further reading